Developing a Long-Term Facilities Action Plan

 By the end of 2023, we’ll develop a long-term plan to guide our capital investments in schools that includes a clear timeline and sequence of projects, an estimated budget, and a racial equity analysis.

 We need your help to elevate the shared vision and expertise of students, families, educators, and community partners and develop the long-term facilities action plan.
-Please join an upcoming listening session!
+Please take our School Design Study survey!

 We’re investing in key foundational tools – a Facilities Conditions Assessment (FCA) and a PreK-6 & 7-12 School Design Study – to develop a long-term facilities action plan by the end of 2023.
 Throughout this process, we’re continuing to use the Racial Equity Planning Tool to analyze how facilities proposals impact students and communities with the greatest needs.